eclipse-edc/Virtual-Connector/docs/administration_api.md

 this decentralization applies to data exchange between dataspace participants, not to the internal operation of the EDC-V deployment itself.

-EDC-V does not mandate the use of one specific identity provider, not does it ship one, instead, it merely requires that the identity provider supports a [set of requirements](./access_control.md).
+EDC-V does not mandate the use of one specific identity provider and does not distribute one.
+Rather, it requires the identity provider to support a [set of requirements](./access_control.md).

-Client applications that interact with the Administration APIs must use the _Client Credentials_ grant of OAuth2 to obtain an access token.
+Client applications that interact with the Administration APIs must use the _OAuth 2 Client Credentials_ grant to obtain an access token.
 Identity providers are **not** part of EDC-V and must be provided by the deployment operator and they must support OAuth2 Client Credentials grant, and must be able to issue tokens with custom claims.
 They may also support the use of refresh tokens, but this is not required as access tokens are typically short-lived.